Jack Marin: Rivalry with Bill Bradley and New York Knicks

+Marin was in a number of fist fights during his NBA career, including a fight with Bradley's Knicks' teammate Phil Jackson during the 1972 playoffs.
+That fight included, among other things, a Jackson elbow that had Marin bleeding from the head; and Marin punching Jackson, knocking Jackson to the floor (resulting in Marin's fouling out of that game).
+Marin and Bradley never came to blows in that manner during their years of competition against each other.

+Marin played in 480 games with the Bullets over six seasons, and was a starter in his last four seasons with the Bullets.
+Over his Bullets' career, he averaged 31 minutes, 16.7 points, 6.2 rebounds, and 2.1 assists per game.
+He had an .838 free throw percentage.

 Houston Rockets, Buffalo Braves and Chicago Bulls

-He is perhaps most remembered for being traded to the Rockets (along with future considerations) for Elvin Hayes on June 23, 1972.
-In his one full season with the Rockets (1972-73), Marin averaged 18.5 points per game, and was named to the NBA All-Star for a second consecutive year.
-In 1973-74, however, he was no longer a full-time starter for the Rockets after suffering an ankle injury.
+On June 23, 1972, the Bullets traded Marin to the Houston Rockets for future Hall of Fame center/forward Elvin Hayes (along with future considerations).
+In his one full season with the Rockets (1972–73), Marin averaged 18.5 points per game, and was selected to play in the NBA All-Star for a second consecutive year.

+In 1973–74, however, he was no longer a full-time starter for the Rockets after suffering an ankle injury.
 Unhappy about his status with the Rockets, averaging less than 25 minutes a game, Marin was traded along with Matt Goukas to the Buffalo Braves after 47 games, for Kevin Kunnert and Dave Wohl.
 He had a 10.7 points per game average for the Rockets at the time.

-Marin finished the season in Buffalo, averaging 13.4 points and 25.2 minutes per game, but he never became a full time starter again in the NBA, and never averaged more than 11.8 points per game in a season for the rest of his career.
-He played the full 1974-75 season for the Braves, and was traded to the Chicago Bulls early in the 1975-76 season, where Marin finished his career in 1977.
+Marin finished the season in Buffalo averaging 13.4 points and 25.2 minutes per game.
+He never became a full-time starter again in the NBA, and never averaged more than 11.8 points per game in a season for the rest of his career.
+Marin played the full 1974-75 season for the Braves.
+In 81 games, he averaged 26.5 minutes, 11.8 points, 4.5 rebounds, and 1.6 assists per game; with an .869 free throw percentage.
+The Braves lost in the Eastern Conference semifinals to the Washington Bullets in seven games.
+Marin played in all seven games, averaging 15.4 minutes, 5.3 points, 2.4 rebounds and 1.1 assists per game.